-(Repost from last year, slightly adapted)
+(Repost from previous years, slightly adapted)

 Because of the assassination of President Kennedy on the same day, the death of Lewis has always been somewhat overshadowed.
 Far be it from me to downplay Kennedy and what he stood for, but for me, Lewis was by far the more influential man.